JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

     >
     {type="tip"}

-    This starts the local server on your device.
+    This starts the local server on your computer.

 2. Once the application starts, open the following URL: